 Mission: Methane Action’s mission is to pursue the science and policy advances needed, under careful global governance, to rapidly restore atmospheric concentrations of methane, a potent greenhouse gas, to pre-industrial levels (near 700 parts per billion) for the benefit of present and future generations.

 Vision: We envision a near future in which the methane emergency and the imperative for acting on it are widely understood, the science and technologies for both methane emissions mitigation and methane removal are far advanced, and the necessary social engagement, communications, policy, governance, and oversight frameworks for them are in place.
-By combining aggressive methane emissions mitigation with safe, effective methane removal, atmospheric methane could be reduced from its current dangerous concentration of 1900 parts per billion to its preindustrial level.
+By combining aggressive methane emissions reduction with safe, effective methane removal, atmospheric methane could be reduced from its current dangerous concentration of 1900 parts per billion to its preindustrial level.

-To learn more about our work and opportunities to support it, please contact Methane Action CEO Daphne Wysham, (email: daphne at methaneaction dot org), (503)310-7042, 211 Taylor St., Suite 403E, Port Townsend, Washington 98368.
+To learn more about our work and opportunities to support it at our new home, Spark Climate Solutions, please contact Daphne Wysham, (email: daphne at spark climate dot org), (503)310-7042, 211 Taylor St., Suite 403E, Port Townsend, Washington 98368.

 Click here to stay updated on our progress or to get involved.